rbitas/deep-learning-challenge/README.md

 # deep-learning-challenge
 Dataviz bootcamp

 *Note: the TA helped with code on how to export to HDF5 file and where to find the file after saving it.
-The code she provided was nn_model.save(AlphabetSoupCharity.h5), which I adpoted it into my code*
+The code she provided was nn_model.save(AlphabetSoupCharity.h5), which I adpoted it into my code. https://stackoverflow.com/questions/47418299/python-combining-low-frequency-factors-category-counts was also used to help with binning*

 ## Step 1: Preprocess the Data